hashgraph/hedera-services/docs/fees/automated-congestion-pricing.md

 arithmetic to eliminate the risk of nodes getting slightly different answers from a floating point calculation.)

-:information_desk_person: &nbsp; If there is more than one pair in the list, then both the congestion level and multiplier must strictly increase going from left-to-right.
+:bangbang:&nbsp; If there is more than one pair in the list, then both the congestion level and multiplier must strictly increase going from left-to-right.
 Services will ignore any attempt to set a non-compliant value via a `FileUpdate` of file `0.0.121` or a _data/config/application.properties_ override.